-Each of these two types of accounts has its own benefits.
+Both of these accounts have a different set of benefits.
 If you do not qualify for the Jan Dhan account, you can consider opening a regular zero balance savings account.
 But if you qualify, take advantage of this initiative offered by the Indian government and open your Jan Dhan account promptly.

 A zero balance account and a Jan Dhan account are two different types of bank accounts with distinct eligibility criteria and features.
 While a zero balance account allows you to maintain no minimum balance and enjoy various banking facilities, a Jan Dhan account, offered under the Pradhan Mantri Jan Dhan Yojana, is targeted towards promoting financial inclusion and offers additional benefits such as interest earnings and unlimited deposits.
 The choice between the two depends on your eligibility and personal preferences, but if you meet the criteria for a Jan Dhan account, it is recommended to take advantage of the government initiative and open one promptly.

 Fi Money offers a zero-balance savings account in partnership with the licensed bank Federal Bank — you can easily sign-up for free & open a savings account online.
 This account provides a VISA Platinum, zero forex debit card with no hidden fees.
 You can also use Fi’s online savings account to safely stash your savings in deposits, earn additional interest, send/receive payments instantly, analyse expenses, or budget smarter.
 If you upgrade to other account plans within Fi — you get access to premium features like Jump, US Stocks, Mutual Funds, etc. & not to mention up to 4x rewards!